 Estate planning is important for people of all ages, but as we age, the need for planning becomes even more critical.
-Many people avoid estate planning because they do not want to think about end of life, failing health or disability.
-Others believe that an estate plan is only for the rich.
-However, an estate plan is helpful for families regardless of overall wealth.
+Many people avoid estate planning because they do not want to think about end of life, failing health, or disability.
+Others believe that an estate plan is only necessary for the rich.
+In reality, an estate plan is helpful for families from all backgrounds regardless of overall wealth.

-An estate plan is a comprehensive way to instruct how your estate should be settled and distributed after your death, and how your assets should be managed if you become unable to make financial or health care decisions.
-Further an estate plan can save you and your successors’ substantial money in court costs, legal fees, and taxes by helping your estate avoid the lengthy and expensive legal process called probate.
+An estate plan is a comprehensive way to instruct how your estate should be settled and distributed after your death.
+It also determines how your assets should be managed if you become unable to make financial or health care decisions.
+Furthermore, an estate plan can save you and your successors substantial money in court costs, legal fees, and taxes by helping your estate avoid the lengthy and expensive legal process called probate.